russelldavis/watch-faster/CONTRIBUTING.md

 # Contributing

-Video Speed Controller is an open source project licensed under the MIT license with many contributers.
+Watch Faster is an open source project licensed under the MIT license with many contributers.
 Contributions are welcome, and greatly appreciated.

 If you would like to help, getting started is easy.